lilipads/emotion-detection/readme.txt

+OverviewWe implemented a program that uses a webcam to capture your face and determine whether you were smiling or not.
+We use openCV computer vision library to preprocess the webcam image, and we use logistic regression algorithm to train on a provided dataset and evaluate the new image.

+Link to Video Demonstration: http://youtu.be/goFTbSHxLAo

 Files:

 main.py: the main program.
 It calls the webcam to take the user's photo, calls the mouth detection function, and creates the logistic regression model